MonerooHQ/moneroo-laravel/README.md

  composer format # Format your code with the required code style composer unused # check if there is an unused dependency
 ```

+### DEV Mode
+You can set (or add) `moneroo.devMode` to `true` in your `config/moneroo.php` file to enable the dev mode.
+After enabling the dev mode, you can set `moneroo.devBaseUrl` to customize the base URL of the Moneroo API you want to use.
+In dev mode, the SDK will use the `moneroo.devBaseUrl` instead of the default base URL `https://api.moneroo.io`.

 ## Notes
 - The project is based on the KISS principle.